We love when art reflects art! Check out these examples of ethical fashion inspired by architecture, below

 In any case, there’s no doubt that by fusing her zero-waste 3D fashion creations with architectural inspiration, Iris Van Herpen constantly pushes the boundaries of fashion design.

 Fashion inspired by architecture is more common than you think.
-We love how diverse such inspiration can be; it’s a diversity reflected in the differences between these five very different ethical fashion brands.
+And we love how diverse such inspiration can be!
+The fashion brands shown above demonstrate this beautifully.